PaulZC/F9P_RAWX_Logger/UBX.md

 ## Serial RX Buffer

 The RAWX data rates can be high when the logger is tracking multiple satellites.
-This could be a problem when closing one SD log file and opening the next as we need to rely on the Serial receive buffer being large enough to buffer the data until the new file is open.
-Unfortunately, the SERIAL_BUFFER_SIZE is only 256 bytes, which isn't large enough and causes data to be dropped.
+This could be a problem when closing one SD log file and opening the next as we need to rely on the serial receive buffer being large enough to buffer the data until the new file is open.
+Unfortunately, by default, the
+SERIAL_BUFFER_SIZE is only 256 bytes, which isn't large enough and causes data to be dropped.

-In previous projects, I have recommended increasing the size of the serial buffer by editing the file RingBuffer.h.
+In previous projects, I have recommended increasing the size of the serial buffer by editing the file RingBuffer.h and changing the value of SERIAL_BUFFER_SIZE.
 This isn't an efficient way to increase the buffer size as:
 - both receive and transmit buffers for both Serial1 and Serial5 are increased in size, so you end up using four times as much RAM as necessary
 - the buffer size will be reset each time the Adafruit boards is updated

 In this project, we work around this by creating a separate large SerialBuffer using the same class as a normal RingBuffer.
-A timer interrupt is used to check for the arrival of Serial1 data and move it into the large SerialBuffer.
-The main loop then reads the data from SerialBuffer using the normal available and read functions.
+A timer interrupt is used to check for the arrival of Serial1 data and move it into SerialBuffer.
+The main loop then reads the data from SerialBuffer using the inherited
+.available and .read_char functions.

 Here is the line that defines the large SerialBuffer: